Sander-Mirck/Sander-Mirck/README.md

 # Hi, I'm Sander Mirck 👋

 I'm an IT enthusiast with a strong interest in DevOps, homelabbing, self-hosting, and just troubleshooting issues.
 I'm currently focused on building my skills in software development and system administration with the goal of becoming a DevOps engineer.
+I also really like linux, it's my favorite operating system (Kernel, but you know what i mean by operation system).

 - 🔭 I’m currently working on automating and expanding my home lab.